 - Rapid onset, high fever

-If you are experiencing these symptoms and think you might have blood poisoning, you will need to be admitted to the hospital for antibiotics immediately.
+If you are experiencing these symptoms and think you might have blood poisoning, you will need to be admitted to the hospital for antibiotics immediately, and should then contact a Philadelphia attorney.
 It is important to get treatment very quickly, because this kind of blood infection can become very serious very quickly.

 When blood infections occur in hospitals, they are frequently, but not always, a result of medical negligence.
 These infections are extremely serious, and someone suffering from bacteremia is at great risk for septic shock which could eventually lead to death.
 Losing a loved one because of someone else’s negligent actions is heartbreaking.
 You do not have to go through this time alone.

 If you or a loved one has been diagnosed with bacteremia, and think you may have been a victim of medical malpractice, schedule a free consultation with one of our legal representatives.
-Contact the experienced attorneys of Lowenthal & Abrams, Injury Attorneys.
+Contact the experienced Philadelphia bacteremia lawyers of Lowenthal & Abrams, Injury Attorneys.